Texture Drawing Guide

 The key to drawing metal objects is to be brave with contrast, depending on how shiny the metal is.

-That is, a significant difference between dark and light brightness values.
+Meaning a significant difference between dark and light brightness values.

 Examples for drawing metal textures